10/26/2022

 Phil Gallagher

-Yeah, we did roughly 30, 31% of our total revenue.
-And with the revenue being as high as it was, there's another record of demand creation dollars.
-The funnel looks good moving forward, registrations and design wins, still a big part of our success story as we move forward.
+Yeah, we did.
+It was roughly 30%, 31% of our total revenue.
+And with the revenue being as high as it was, it was another record of demand creation dollars.
+The funnel looks good moving forward.
+Registrations and design wins are still a big part of our success story as we move forward.
 So pretty bullish on our demand creation.

 speaker